futureworkz/today-i-learn/rails/new-timestamps-format-in-rails-5.md

-#Changes to timestmap in migration for Rails 5
+#Changes to timestamp in migration for Rails 5
 Now we have to add a default option to timestamps, when using migration.

 ```ruby